Do Go On - 533 - El Chupacabra

 Do you want to explain what this is?

-anything they like really.
+Anything they like, really.

-It's their time to shine, they're writing.
+It's their time to shine.

 They also give themselves a nickname, a little name that they give themselves.